The Hunters-Lost in time

 a particular language, using ancestral terms, incomprehensible to the profane make this activity highly visible.

-During two hunting seasons, I followed an Equipage in the center of France.
+Since 2016, I have been following an Equipage in the center of France.

 The riders, the pack of hounds, the grounds seemingly unchanged and familiar to the 19th century prints.